nataliazader/smallbackendproject/README.md

 - Let us imagine we now have 100.000 Facebook pages to get fans count of, every 10 minutes.
 Please provide a quick answer to the following questions :
     - What would you change in your architecture to cope with the load ?
-    - What kind of other possible problem would you think of ?
+    - What kind of other possible problems would you think of ?
     - How would you propose to control data quality ?

 - Any other comments you might find useful